atkinsonap/atkinsonap.github.io/_pages/publications_txt.md

 permalink: /publications_txt/
 author_profile: true
 ---
+Atkinson, A.P. & Smithson, H.E. (forthcoming).
+The Impact on Emotion Classification Performance and Gaze Behavior of Foveal vs. Extrafoveal Processing of Facial Features.
+Journal of Experimental Psychology: Human Perception and Performance.

 Mowbray, R., Gottwald, J.M., Zhao, M., Atkinson, A.P. & Cowie, D. (2019).
 [The development of visually guided stepping.](https://doi.org/10.1007/s00221-019-05629-5) Experimental Brain Research. [https://rdcu.be/bPX7a](https://rdcu.be/bPX7a)

 Siqi-Liu, A., Harris, A.M., Atkinson, A.P., & Reed, C.L.
 (2018).
 [Dissociable processing of emotional and neutral body movements revealed by μ-alpha and beta rhythms.](https://doi.org/10.1093/scan/nsy094) Social, Cognitive and Affective Neuroscience, 12(4): 1269–1279.